dionysius/vaultwarden-web-vault-deb/README.md

 - Build with help of git-buildpacke: `gbp buildpackage`
   - There are many arguments to fine tune how it is built (see `gbp buildpackage --help` and `dpkg-buildpackage --help`)
   - Mine are usually: `-b` (binary-only, no source files), `-us` (unsigned source package), `-uc` (unsigned .buildinfo and .changes file), `--git-export-dir=<somedir>` (before building the package export the source there)

+## TODOs

+- Phase 1: Automatic notification on new upstream version.
+Phase 2: Automatic PR with updates from upstream
+- Sign the packages